 Leaving Pangboche behind, we venture into a world of enchanting landscapes.
 The trail takes us through dense rhododendron forests, their vibrant blooms adding a splash of color to the surroundings.

-As we ascend further, the vegetation changes, and we find ourselves in the midst of alpine meadows, dotted with grazing yaks and wildflowers.
+As we ascend further, the vegetation changes, and we find ourselves in the midst of alpine meadows.
 The breathtaking views of the snow–capped peaks, including Everest, Lhotse, and Nuptse, become more prominent with each passing day.

 Exploring Dingboche: Gateway to Everest Base Camp